leonidessaguisagjr/filehash/README.rst

 - ``hash_file(filename)`` - Calculate the file hash for a single file.
 Returns a string with the hex digest.
 - ``hash_dir(path, pattern='*')`` - Calculate the file hashes for an entire directory.
 Returns a list of tuples where each tuple contains the filename and the calculated hash.
+- ``verify_sfv(sfv_filename)`` - Reads the specified SFV (Simple File Verification) file and calculates the CRC32 checksum for the files listed, comparing the calculated CRC32 checksums against the specified expected checksums.
+Returns a list of tuples where each tuple contains the filename and a boolean value indicating if the calculated CRC32 checksum matches the expected CRC32 checksum.
+To find out more about SFV files, see the `Simple file verification entry in Wikipedia <https://en.wikipedia.org/wiki/Simple_file_verification>`_.
 - ``verify_checksums(checksum_filename)`` - Reads the specified file and calculates the hashes for the files listed, comparing the calculated hashes against the specified expected hashes.
 Returns a list of tuples where each tuple contains the filename and a boolean value indicating if the calculated hash matches the expected hash.

 For the checksum file, the file is expected to be a plain text file where each line has an entry formatted as follows::